 Myth: I only need to take my allergy medication when I’m feeling really bad.

-Myth: Moving to a dryer climate – the Southwest, for example – will cure my allergies.
+Myth: Moving to a drier climate – the U.S. Southwest, for example – will cure my spring allergies.

 Myth: Allergy medications make me sleepy, so I just tolerate my symptoms because there’s nothing I can do to stop them.